rccordell/s25bbb/pages/assignments/book-project.md

 + An original book project students will conceive, develop, and produce over the entire semester
 + Students work individually or in groups
-+ Prompt due TBD
++ Prompt due Thursday, February 6
-+ Proposal due TBD
++ Proposal due Monday, March 24
-* Prototype due TBD
+* Prototype due Friday, April 11
 * Final Book presented & submitted with artist’s statement on Tuesday, May 6

 ## Details